pytorch/pytorch/docs/source/autograd.rst

 Functional higher level API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This section contains the higher level API for the autograd that builds on the basic API above.
+This section contains the higher level API for the autograd that builds on the basic API above and allows you to compute jacobians, hessians, etc.

 This API works with user-provided functions that take only Tensors as input and return only Tensors.